webpy/webpy.github.com/cookbook/mod_wsgi-nginx.md

     server {
         listen 80;
         server_name www.domain_name.com domain_name.com;
+        root /path/to/your/webpy

         include /etc/nginx/wsgi_vars;
         location / {
-            wsgi_pass /path/to/your/webpy/app
+            wsgi_pass /path/to/your/webpy/app.py
          }
     }

-*Note: This is a snippet of the relevant information to setup mod_wsgi for your web app and NOT a full config.
+*Note: This is a snippet of the relevant information to setup mod_wsgi for your web app and NOT a full config for running nginx.

 Helpful links:<br />
 [ nginx website](http://nginx.net/ )<br />